- 03 Jan 2023

 To create a service principal, perform the following steps:

-Step 1: Navigate to the Azure Active Directory tab in the left side menu in the Azure portal and click App registrations.
+Step 1: Navigate to the Microsoft Entra ID tab in the left side menu in the Azure portal and click App registrations.

 Step 2: Click on the New registration button.